If you want to read more about the complicated process, please read my more detailed blog post about “Hawai’i’s COVID-19 Travel Procedures” here!

 It is called “two step”, because the volcanic shelf literally makes two steps into the ocean!
 It makes it a perfect place to snorkel especially for beginners - and it was by far the best place we snorkeled on the island!

-Check out my YouTube video below to see just how incredible the entire area truly is!
+Check out my YouTube video below to see just how incredible the entire area truly is and read my article "The Best Snorkeling Spots on The Big Island", here!

 Day Six, Tuesday: Chasing Waterfalls in Hilo & Back to Volcanoes!